ICR-SC/good-practice/docs/good/instructor/02_tuesday.md

 git push --set-upstream origin main
 ```

 > I could have done this a different way but first creating the project in gitlab and cloning it, which is the way I would usually work.
 One of the reasons for this is that when I create a project through the GitLab or GitHub web interface it will create some of the skepeketin that I want such as a readme and .gitiognore file.
 Another important file I want is the LICENSE.md file.
 This is a text file that describes the license under which I am sharing my code.
 There are many different licenses, and you can find out more about them here: https://choosealicense.com/.
-I am going to go to main page in GitLab and create a LICNSE,.md file, this will autoamtically give me the license picker.I will choose the MIT license as it is simple and permissive.
+I am going to go to main page in GitLab and create a LICENSE.md file, this will automatically give me the license picker.I will choose the MIT license as it is simple and permissive.
 A license is necessary if you want to share your code with others.

 ---

-## Part 2.5 (starts at 23 min, takes 5 min): Using Git in IDEs
+### Using Git in IDEs

 >You can use git inside VSCode or RStudio.
 Both have built-in tools to help you see changes, commit, and push without using the command line.